weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/index.md

 - [Configuration: Replication](../../configuration/replication.md)
 :::

 Weaviate release v1.17 introduces replication.
-Using Weaviate in a cluster with multiple server nodes, Weaviate can now automatically replicate data across nodes in the background.
+When used in a cluster with multiple server nodes, Weaviate can now automatically replicate data across nodes in the background.
 This enables a variety of [use cases](./motivation.md).
 For example, if a node goes down, another node can shoulder the load without loss of availability or data.
 Database replication improves reliability, scalability, and/or performance.
 The user can control trade-offs between consistency and availability through [tunable consistency](./consistency.md).
 Weaviate has a leaderless replication design, so there is no distinction between primary and secondary nodes thereby removing all single points of failures.

 In this Replication Architecture series, you will find information about: